 Grab a fork, napkin and those tangy toppings, we’re getting sloppy y’all!
-Freezer friendly vegetarian and vegan Lentil Sloppy Joes are tender, slightly spicy and oh SO crave-worthy.
+Freezer friendly vegetarian and vegan Lentil Sloppy Joes are tender, slightly spicy, a little sweet and oh SO crave-worthy.
 Serve these easy veggie sloppy joes up with your favorite tater tots, Crispy Oven Fries or Texas Potato Salad.
-This recipe is vegetarian, vegan + easily gluten free [See Recipe Card for VIDEO]

 Flashback to the 1980’s when Manwich was a weeknight staple.
 Ma would whip up sloppy Joes in no time flat and she always served them with tater tots or potato salad.
 They were one of my favorite things.
 At the time, vegetarian sloppy joes were unheard of in our household.